Commonplace book: Overview

 By the early eighteenth century, they had become an information management device in which a note-taker stored quotations, observations, and definitions.
 They were used in private households to collate ethical or informative texts, sometimes alongside recipes or medical formulae.
 For women, who were excluded from formal higher education, the commonplace book could be a repository of intellectual references.
 The gentlewoman Elizabeth Lyttelton kept one from the 1670s to 1713 and a typical example was published by Mrs Anna Jameson in 1855, including headings such as Ethical Fragments; Theological; Literature and Art.

 Commonplace books were used by scientists and other thinkers in the same way that a database might now be used: Carl Linnaeus, for instance, used commonplacing techniques to invent and arrange the nomenclature of his Systema Naturae (which is the basis for the system used by scientists today).

+The commonplace system of categorized note-keeping was not restricted to books.
+In the twentieth century, Henri de Lubac traveled with his notes in a sack.
+Erasmus of Rotterdam traveled with a chest of notes, including examples of well-written Latin that formed the basis of his Adagia.
+In De Copia his Method of Collecting Examples (Ratio collegendi exampla) advocated a hierarchical but ad hoc breakdown of topics: for example, the top-level might be Piety and Impiety, under Piety might come Gratitude, and under these headings one puts example texts.
+The commonplace proper would be some simple aphorism or moral, possibly several, that can be drawn from the example, such as The crowd loves and hates thoughtlessly.

 As a result of the development of information technology, there exist various software applications that perform the functions that paper-based commonplace books served for previous generations of thinkers.